 In this example, We are going to show, How to create or configure ADO Connection Managers in SSIS (SQL Server Integration Services)

 Once you created a new Project under SSIS.
-If you look at the Solution explorer we have four folders.
+If you look at the Solution Explorer we have four folders.
 For now, let’s concentrate on the Connection Managers Folder.

 Right click on the Connection Managers folder present in the solution explorer and select the New Connection Manager option from the context menu.

 Click on the new button from the above screenshot, it will open another window form of Connection Manager.
 Use this window to select the Provider, Server Name and Database Name.

 Please provide the SQL Server Instance Name and then select the Database from the drop-down list.

 NOTE: In real-time you have to select the Use SQL Server Authentication option.
 And also provide the valid credentials given by your Admin person.